kuangyu0801/kuangyu0801.github.io/README.md

 ###  Tell me about a time where you had to deal with conflict on the job.

 ### Can you describe a time when your work was criticized?
-5G Control Channel code is not optimized, low utilization of hardware DSP We even have several review meeting, my supervisor let me handle this independently The reason is that, in the beginning, we are only aiming at functionality Later, i have taken suggestion from CSD and HW and comeup and better optimization

 # Technical interview